 The letter y is a short letter.
-Start it at the top with a straight line, then round the bottom from 8 to 4, go up with a straight line and straight down the same distance below the baseline as the short part went above.
+Start it at the top with a straight line, then round the bottom from 8 to 4, go up with a straight line and straight down to the line below the baseline.
+It sits close to the letter in front.
 The bottom part is rounded from 4 to 8 on the clock."
 This form for the lowercase y is taught in anticipation for teaching cursive, instead of the two-line form.

 "The letter z is a short letter.
 It starts with a line.
-Therefore it sits close to the preceding letter and the top line is made in the direction in which we write.
+Therefore, it sits close to the letter in front and the top line is made in the direction in which we write.
 Without taking the pencil off the paper make a slant to the baseline at the point under the beginning of the top line, and finish with a line drawn in the directing in which we write."
 The top and bottom lines should be parallel.